 Support: With outpatient programs, it can be more challenging to establish lasting relationships with others in recovery.
 Sure, you can meet others in weekly meetings or therapy sessions.
 But, you won’t be forced to spend most of your time with them.
-Residential treatment programs provide individuals the chance to meet and establish relationships with like-minded people in recovery.
+Residential treatment programs provide individuals with the chance to meet and establish relationships with like-minded people in recovery.
 This support is vital to recovery success because prior relationships may become triggers to relapse.
 Along with peer support, residential treatment provides the opportunity to establish relationships with mentors in recovery who may be a helpful resource or connection once treatment concludes.

 Safety: While in recovery, there is no denying that there is a chance of relapse.
-And, relapse in the earliest days of recovery happen to be the deadliest.
+And, relapse in the earliest days of recovery happens to be the deadliest.
 So, it’s important to remain safe during early recovery.
-While in residential treatment, you’ll be surrounded by medical professionals and addiction specialist aimed at keeping you safe as possible throughout your stay.
+While in residential treatment, you’ll be surrounded by medical professionals and addiction specialist aimed at keeping you as safe as possible throughout your stay.

 Ready to Take the First Step Toward a Stay in Residential Treatment?